Ak1ralin/Digital_Image/08.ImageSeg1/README.md

 - The problem is how to choose threshold.
     - Too low -> reduce object size
     - Too high -> include extraneous background
-  So we need automatic method for choosing -> Otsu's Method
+  So we need automatic method for choosing Threshold -> Otsu's Method

 #### Types
 - **Global threshold:** one Threshold for all pixels